fisforfaheem/jokes_for_all/README.md

-Jokes For All: Your Daily Dose of Laughter
+Jokes Up: Your Daily Dose of Laughter

 Dive into a world of humor with Jokes For All, the ultimate joke app that brings smiles to your face anytime, anywhere.
 Our sleek, modern design featuring stunning glassmorphism effects creates a visually captivating experience that's as delightful as the jokes themselves.